AFRICAN VIOLET SOCIETY OF CANADA

 Contact: Brian Porter, President

-Founded in 1614.
-Members participate in plantings and town beautification projects.
-Monthly meetings first Tues of each month at 7:30 p.m. at the McConaghy Seniors Centre, 10,100 Yonge St., Richmond Hill.
+Founded in 1914, members participate in plantings and town beautification projects.
+Monthly meetings first Tuesday of each month at 7:30 p.m. at the McConaghy Seniors Centre, 10,100 Yonge St., Richmond Hill.
 Guest speakers, flower shows, garden visits, plant sale and photography contest are among the activities.

 SASKATCHEWAN ROSE SOCIETY

 Promotes the growing and enjoyment of roses through its annual show, seminars, the “Rose Rambler” quarterly newsletter, and other events scheduled throughout the province of Saskatchewan.